Other Authors Who Have Similar Views

 7. Adyashanti

 In books such as The End of Your World and Falling into Grace, Adyashanti explores the spiritual awakening process, aligning closely with Singer’s ideas of detachment, inner observation, and transcending the ego.
-He encourages readers to recognize their true nature beyond the mind and personality.

 These authors, while differing in their specific frameworks and cultural influences, all share Singer’s focus on the transformative power of awareness and the liberation that comes from misidentifying with the mind and emotions.
 Their works often complement Singer’s teachings, offering a variety of perspectives and tools for deepening inner exploration and achieving a state of peace and presence.